cmu-lib/CCDL_pgh_202008/README.md

 ---
-title: 2020 June CCDL Training Workshop
 ---

-**If you are a participant in in the training workshop and you've landed here, visit [the workshop website](https://cmu-lib.github.io/CCDL_pgh_202008/) to get started!**
+** If you are a participant in in the training workshop and you've landed here, visit [the workshop website](https://cmu-lib.github.io/CCDL_pgh_202008/) to get started! **